 org.owasp.csrfguard.PRNG=SHA1PRNG org.owasp.csrfguard.PRNG.Provider=SUN

 This example shows a typical Apache Tomcat setup.
-Similar lines referring to IBM generator will need to be removed or commented out.
+Similar lines referring to the IBM generator will need to be removed or commented out.

 Also, you will need to deploy additional dependencies (jar files) under Tomcat “lib” directory as listed below (IBM WebSphere typically comes with these already included).
 For example, if Tomcat is installed under